Akshat394/Smart-Grid-Simulator/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors

-- Original Author: Azaz Hassan Khan
-- Maintainer: Akshat394

-## 🙏 Acknowledgments

-- Thanks to all contributors who have helped in developing and improving this system
-- Special thanks to the open-source community for their valuable resources and support

 ## 📜 Slave Code Overview:

 ### 🌐 Port and Pin Definitions: